13 Research Backed Health Benefits of Spirulina

 Spirulina can help boost aerobic performance as shown in a study done of 9 moderately trained males.
 Each of them took either 6 grams per day of spirulina supplement or placebo for 4 weeks.

-At the end of the 2 hour run, exercise performance and respiratory quotient were tested for both placebo and spirulina.
+At the end of each 2 hour run, exercise performance and respiratory quotient were tested for both placebo and spirulina.

 Subjects who took spirulina had better stamina (it took them longer to get fatigued) and had significantly lower carbohydrate oxidation rate compared to placebo .